The Day I Was Told About My BRCA Gene

 - Monitor more closely and more often, via mammogram, ultrasound or MRI in the hopes of catching cancer early and treating it successfully;

 - Take chemoprevention medications, which have been found to reduce risk in some healthy but high-risk women;

 - Surgically remove the breasts in what’s called prophylactic or preventive mastectomy.

 Decision-making: How the breast cancer gene test can benefit you

 “The day – or week, really – I found out about my BRCA genes is really vivid in my memory,” says Yocheved K., a breast cancer survivor in New York.
-She was referred to genetic counseling after a breast biopsy and tumor discovery, because of her family history and her heritage being of Ashkenazi (Eastern European) Jewish descent.
+She was referred to genetic counseling after a breast biopsy and tumour discovery, because of her family history and her heritage being of Ashkenazi (Eastern European) Jewish descent.
 This population often experiences higher risk for a number of health issues, including the BRCA mutations.

 “After genetic counselling and the test, I got a call.
 ‘We have good news, the test is negative for BRCA1.’
 I was so happy.
 [I thought] I wouldn’t have to bother my siblings with this, or my kids… Then a week later, they called again: ‘We’re sorry, you tested positive for the BRCA2 mutation.’”

 It was an emotional roller coaster, she admits, but ultimately it informed her treatment decisions.
 Yocheved opted to have a double mastectomy (although she only had a tumor in one breast) as a preventive measure.
 “After the test result, the double mastectomy was a no-brainer,” she adds.

 Other women make different choices, but the common key is having the information.